gdavidbutler/pthreadChannel/README.md

 A Channel provides a programmable store of anonymous, pointer (void *) sized, messages.

-* A Channel holds a single message, by default.
-(See below.)
+* Channels hold a single message, by default.
+(See Store, below.)
-* Any number of pthreads can chanPut to or chanGet from a Channel.
+* Any number of pthreads can Put/Get on a Channel.
-* A pthread can chanPut to or chanGet from any number of Channels.
+* A pthread can Put/Get on any number of Channels.
+* Channels can be Put/Get on channels!

 This implementation's focus is fair access (first-come-first-serve), relaxed somewhat under pressure.